 Hydrotherapy is used to relieve joint pain, arthritis pain, fibromyalgia, neck pain, and generalized aches and pains.

 Let’s look at some examples of hydrotherapy and how they relieve shoulder pain.

 Coldwater hydrotherapy includes forms of treatment such as cold compresses and ice treatments.

 Cold compresses are very effective in reducing the pain that is associated with inflammation.
 When cold water is applied to the skin, the superficial blood vessel constrict.

 As a result of this constriction, excessive blood is moved away from the injured area.
 If the area is inflamed, the swelling causes more pain.
 Cold treatment by constricting the blood vessels decreases the swelling and therefore reduces pain.

-Another way to use hydrotherapy is whole body immersion.
-When the body is immersed in water, 80 percent of the body weight is taken off, allowing a person to retrain muscles and joints in a soothing environment.
-This allows the shoulder to be moved a little more and improves range of motion and pain.
+Another way to use hydrotherapy is whole-body immersion.
+When the body is immersed in water, 80 percent of the bodyweight is taken off, allowing a person to retrain muscles and joints in a soothing environment.
+This allows the shoulder to be moved a little more and improves the range of motion and pain.

 Additionally, water is soothing in general, and even this gentle exercise will relieve tension and stress giving you a generalized sense of wellbeing.